RayanHdd/Snake-Game/README.md

 # Snake-Game
-A simple Console of Snake game written in C
+A simple Console of Snake game written in C\n
 In partnership with "mohammad79eshrati"